coleslaw-org/coleslaw/docs/hacking.md

   database.
 It will error if the `page-url` of the document is not unique.
 Such a hash collision represents content on the site being shadowed/overwritten.
 This should be used in your `discover` method.

+- `delete-document`: Remove a document from *coleslaw*'s in-memory database.
+This is currently only used by the incremental compilation plugin.

 - `write-document`: Write the document out to disk as HTML.
 It takes an optional template name and render-args to pass to the template.